scikit-learn-contrib/MAPIE/doc/theoretical_description_regression.rst

 Theoretical Description
 =======================

-The :class:`mapie.classification.MapieClassifier` class uses various resampling methods based on the jackknife strategy recently introduced by Foygel-Barber et al. (2020) [1].
+The :class:`mapie.classification.MapieRegressor` class uses various resampling methods based on the jackknife strategy recently introduced by Foygel-Barber et al. (2020) [1].
 They allow the user to estimate robust prediction intervals with any kind of